slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9805-A/packetizer_raw_output.md

 Either revise Appendix A to remove PGM from the list of IPv6 RAO users or update the PGM specification to include a defined IPv6 RAO usage.

+**Severity:** Medium
+  *Basis:* This inconsistency may mislead implementers into expecting IPv6 RAO behavior in PGM, potentially leading to interoperability problems when the IPv6 mechanism is not actually defined.

+**Confidence:** Medium

 ---